bmdavll/backup-utils/README.rst

 without the suffix (if any), and with ``.tar`` appended.

 Each line is read as a globbing pattern that describes one or more files or directories to be added to the tar file in place.
-Tilde and variable expansion is performed on each pattern before pathname expansion.
-The file may contain comments, which begin with a ``#`` and continue to the end of the line.
-To include a ``#`` in the pattern, escape it with a backslash or put it inside a double-quoted string.
-To include a ``"`` in the pattern, escape it with a backslash.
-The pattern is otherwise literal (including internal whitespace).

-If a line starts with ``@``, lines from files matching the pattern are read as if they were in the current input file.

 If a pattern is prefixed with the "copy" character (``%``), all matching files will first be copied to a temporary directory in the target directory, which